Gov. Kemp rolls out Washington-approved health-insurance reforms

-ATLANTA -- Gov. Brian Kemp unveiled a “Georgia-centric” health-care reform plan Thursday based on newly won federal approval of two waivers to expand health-insurance coverage outside the provisions of the Affordable Care Act.
+ATLANTA - Gov. Brian Kemp unveiled a “Georgia-centric” health-care reform plan Thursday, Oct.
+15, based on newly won federal approval of two waivers to expand health-insurance coverage outside the provisions of the Affordable Care Act (ACA).

-Kemp joined Seema Verma, administrator of the Centers for Medicare & Medicaid Services, in signing a waiver allowing Georgia to expand Medicaid coverage to adults with incomes up to 100% of the federal poverty level.
-Current law limits Medicaid eligibility in Georgia to low-income mothers and children, and to the aged, blind and disabled.

 The other waiver, aimed at serving uninsured Georgians who make too much to qualify for Medicaid but too little to receive insurance premium subsidies through the ACA, is to be signed in the coming days.